Solid-state nuclear magnetic resonance: Rotational Echo DOuble Resonance (REDOR)

-Ultra Fast MAS for 1H NMR
+Ultra fast MAS for 1H NMR

 The strong 1H-1H homonuclear dipolar interactions associated with broad NMR lines and short T2 relaxation time effectively relegate proton for bimolecular NMR.
-Recent developments of faster MAS, and reduction of dipolar interactions by deuteration have made proton ssNMR as versatile as in solution.
-This includes spectral dispersion in multi-dimensional experiments as well as structurally valuable restraints and parameters important for studying material dynamics.
+Fast MAS and reduction of dipolar interactions by deuteration have made proton ssNMR as versatile as in solution.
+This includes spectral dispersion in multi-dimensional experiments and structurally valuable restraints and parameters important for studying material dynamics.

-Ultra-fast NMR and the associated sharpening of the NMR lines enables NMR pulse sequences to capitalize on proton-detection to improve the sensitivity of the experiments compared to the direct detection of a spin-1/2 system (X).
+Ultra-fast NMR and the sharpening of the NMR lines enable NMR pulse sequences to capitalize on proton-detection to improve the sensitivity of the experiments compared to the direct detection of a spin-1/2 system (X).
 Such enhancement factor $\xi$ is given by:

 where $\gamma$ are the gyromagnetic ratios, $W$ represent the NMR line widths, and $Q$ represent the quality factor of the probe resonances.

 MAS-Dynamic Nuclear Polarisation (MAS-DNP)

-Magic angle spinning Dynamic Nuclear Polarization (MAS-DNP) is a technique that increases the sensitivity of NMR experiments by several orders of magnitude.
-It involves the transfer of the very high electron polarisation from unpaired electrons to nearby nuclei.
-This is achieved at cryogenic temperatures by the means of a continuous microwave irradiation coming from a klystron or a Gyrotron, with a frequency close to the corresponding electron paramagnetic resonance (EPR) frequency.
+Magic angle spinning dynamic nuclear polarization (MAS-DNP) is a technique that increases the sensitivity of NMR experiments by several orders of magnitude.
+It involves transferring the very high electron polarisation from unpaired electrons to nearby nuclei.
+This is achieved at cryogenic temperatures through a continuous microwave irradiation from a klystron or a gyrotron, with a frequency close to the corresponding electron paramagnetic resonance (EPR) frequency.